-The Bruce Power probabilistic safety assessment studies have been conducted following methodologies accepted by the CNSC and meeting the requirements of CNSC Regulatory Document RD-2.4.2.
-The results of these studies demonstrate Bruce Power's compliance with internal governance for nuclear safety risk.
+The Bruce Power PSA has been conducted following methodologies accepted by the CNSC and meeting the requirements of CNSC Regulatory Document REGDOC-2.4.2.
+The PSA continues to demonstrate that safety goals are met, and to inform decisions in the maintenance and operation of the plant.